pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 ## Sorting API

 Collections in Pharo comes with an API to sort them.
-In this section we will present some if it and explain their difference.
+In this section, we will present some of it and explain their difference.

 The default sorting implemented on Pharo's collection is a merge sort.
 Mergesort is a worst-case O(N log N) sorting algorithm that usually does only half as many comparisons as heapsort or quicksort.

 ### Sort a collection

 The two main methods to sort a collection are `#sort:` and `#sorted:`.
-Those two methods are taking a block or a sort function as parameter (those are explained later in this page) and will return a collection sorted based on the parameter.
+Those two methods are taking a block or a sort function as parameter (those are explained later in this page) and return a collection sorted based on the parameter.
-The difference between the two methods is that `#sort:` will sort the receiver when the `#sorted:` method will sort a copy of the receiver.
+The difference between the two methods is that `#sort:` sort the receiver when the `#sorted:` method sort a copy of the receiver.

 ```Smalltalk
 #(1 2 4 7 3 6 4) sort: #yourself ascending. "#(1 2 3 4 4 6 7) <= This result is the receiver"
 #(1 2 4 7 3 6 4) sorted: #yourself ascending. "#(1 2 3 4 4 6 7) <= This result is a copy of the receiver"
 ```

-Those two methods also have an equivalent without argument, `#sort` and `#sorted` that will sort the collection using the `#<=` comparison operator.
+Those two methods also have an equivalent without argument, `#sort` and `#sorted` that sort the collection using the `#<=` comparison operator.

 The API described here will sort a collection at one point but new elements added to the collection will not be sorted.
 If you wish to keep a collection sorted, you should use `SortedCollection` as explained in the next section.

 ### Keep a collection sorted

 In case you want to keep a collection sorted, you should use a `SortedCollection`.
-This collection is configured with a sort block or sort function and will sort all new element added to the collection.
+This collection is configured with a sort block or sort function and will sort all new elements added to the collection.

 You can transform a collection into sorted collection using `#asSortedCollection:` or `#asSortedCollection`.